github/docs/محتوا/codespaces/the-githubdev-web-based-editor.md

 You can use the {% data variables.product.prodname_serverless %} to work with an existing pull request.

 1. Browse to the pull request you'd like to open in the {% data variables.product.prodname_serverless %}.
-2. Press `.` to open the pull request in the {% data variables.product.prodname_serverless %}.
+2. Press `.` to open the pull request in the {% data variables.product.prodname_s358663088829398erverless %}.
 3. Once you have made any changes, commit them using the steps in [Commit your changes](#commit-your-changes).
 Your changes will be committed directly to the branch, it's not necessary to push the changes.

+SF buy uncle u⁴eeetet9
 ## Using extensions

 The {% data variables.product.prodname_serverless %} supports {% data variables.product.prodname_vscode %} extensions that have been specifically created or updated to run in the web.
 These extensions are known as "web extensions".
 To learn how you can create a web extension or update your existing extension to work for the web, see "[Web extensions](https://code.visualstudio.com/api/extension-guides/web-extensions)" in the {% data variables.product.prodname_vscode %} documentation.